Why is the structure in place?

 Can a registered manager be responsible for more than one SG?

-Yes, a registered manager (RM) can be responsible for more than one SG with a CO.
-This may apply where an RM oversees both underground and processing operations for a large mining operation, or oversees operations across multiple quarries.
+Yes, a registered manager (RM) will be responsible for more than one SG when multiple SGs exist within a CO.
+This will apply where an RM oversees both underground and processing operations for a large mining operation, or oversees operations across multiple quarries.

 Please refer to related information below: